-The Gerber file format is the de facto standard for printed circuit board (PCB) image data transfer.
-Every PCB design system outputs Gerber files and every PCB front-end engineering system inputs them.
-Its widespread availability allows PCB professionals to exchange image, drill and route data securely and efficiently.
+The Gerber file format is the de facto standard for printed circuit board (PCB) design data transfer.
+Known as “the backbone of the electronics fabrication industry”, Gerber format files are output by all PCB design systems and input by all PCB fabrication software, allowing PCB professionals to exchange PCB design data securely and efficiently.

 Gerber files show single images representing copper layers, solder mask, legend, and drill and route data.
 These are associated with Gerber attributes that transfer meta-information about the files; information that gives the fabricator essential information about the image and its features.

 This can include the following:

 What layer or data is represented within each file: top solder mask, bottom copper layer, etc.